We have provided answers to most of your immigration questions

 You must include your ECA report and the reference number in your Express Entry profile.

 Your ECA report may help when you’re looking for a job.
-But, it doesn’t guarantee that: you’ll get a job in your field, or at a certain level, you’ll get a license to practice in a regulated profession (job)
+However, it doesn’t guarantee that you’ll get a job in your field or at a certain level, or that you’ll get a license to practice in a regulated profession.

-When to get an assessment for 2 or more credentials
+When to get an assessment for two or more credentials:

-If your post-secondary credential is not equal to a Canadian credential, you could get your secondary credential assessed.
-This would get you points for completing secondary school.
+If your post-secondary credential is not equivalent to a Canadian credential, you could get your secondary credential assessed.
+This would earn you points for completing secondary school."

 This varies from one institution to another as well as number of education certificates you may be assessing.
 Prices ranges from C$100-C$300 per assessment.
 Please visit individual institution website to find out further details.